7 Days in Provence Highlights for Trip Planning

 Day One – Arrival

-Whether you arrive by plane into Marseille Provence Airport or train to either the Avignon or Aix-en-Provence TGV stations, your first order of business is likely the car rental.
+Whether you arrive by plane at Marseille Provence Airport or train to either the Avignon or Aix-en-Provence TGV stations, your first order of business is likely the car rental.
 Each one of these locations has extensive rental facilities.
 Don’t worry about testing your jet-lagged, high school French; most agents are bilingual.

 Book your car in advance.